gnormal/gnorm/site/content/_index.md

 ## Database Support

-Right now, GNORM only supports Postgres, however, adding more database support is fairly easy and is something we'll be working on once we have the feature set stabilized a little.
+GNORM supports Postgres amd MySQL.
+Further database support is planned for the future.
 Contributions more than welcome.
-Check out database/drivers/postgres to get an idea of what is involved (it's not that much).
+Check out database/drivers to get an idea of what is involved (it's not that much).

 ## What's Wrong With ORMs?